Our History and Mission

 The Saenger Theatre is, once again, lighting up the streets of downtown Pensacola, and we are very proud of the new look.
 With wider seats, a larger orchestra pit and stage, new meeting rooms, and world-class dressing rooms, the Saenger is ready to perform.
 Whether you prefer an opera or country music, a magic show or a Broadway play, you will benefit from the improvements.

 While the City of Pensacola owns the theatre and funded a majority of the recent renovation, the City’s annual budget provides the Saenger virtually no funding beyond basic operating funds.
 The Friends of the Saenger, Inc. was created to ensure continuing improvements and restoration.
 When it was almost demolished in the early 1980s, the Friends of the Saenger literally saved the historic theatre from destruction.
 In the past, we have provided funding to enlarge the lobby, purchase carpeting, and install digital projectors and a sound system.

-Future plans include establishing a secondary performance series featuring jazz, pop and drama and renovation of the theatre organ.
+Plans include establishing a secondary performance series featuring jazz, pop and drama, and renovation of the theatre organ.
 As part of our plan to make the theatre more accessible to everyone, we recently created a special fund to enable underprivileged children to attend theatre performances.